Emergency Management for Professionals Certificate Program: FAQ

 - Home Preparedness: Is your family prepared for a disaster?

-- Environmental Studies: What is the next weather disaster?
+- Environmental: What is the next weather disaster?

-- Religious Studies: Ministering to all faiths in a disaster
+- Religious Organizations: Ministering to all faiths in a disaster

 - How much does the program cost?

 The program is a 4-credit course, with tuition set at $620/credit.
 The total cost for the program is $2,480.
 Participants will not have to purchase any additional textbooks for this course, as all course material will be provided.
 No federal financial aid is available.

 This class runs online, but has 6 days in the summer where students will come on campus for full-day sessions.
 These days are: